-Measurements will be made using arrays of profiling and Lagrangian floats and drifters deployed by AFRC WC-130J aircraft in a manner similar to that used in the 2003 and 2004 CBLAST program.
+Measurements will be made using arrays of drifters deployed by AFRC WC-130J aircraft in a manner similar to that used in the 2003 and 2004 CBLAST program.
 Additional deployments have since refined the instruments and the deployment strategies.
-MiniMet drifters will measure SST, surface pressure and wind speed and direction.
+MiniMet drifters measure SST, sea level air pressure and wind velocity.
 Thermistor chain Autonomous Drifting Ocean Station (ADOS) drifters add ocean temperature measurements to 150m.
-All drifter data is reported in real time through the Global Telecommunications System (GTS).
-Flux Lagrangian floats will measure temperature, salinity, oxygen and nitrogen profiles to 200 m, boundary layer evolution and covariance fluxes of most of these quantities, wind speed and scalar surface wave spectra.
-E-M APEX Lagrangian floats will measure temperature, salinity and velocity profiles to 200m.
-Profile data will be reported in real time on GTS.
+All drifter data are reported in real time through the Global Telecommunications System (GTS) of the World Weather Watch.
+An additional stream of real-time, quality controlled data is also provided by a server located at the Scripps Institution of Oceanography.

+If resources are available from other Principal Investigators, flux Lagrangian floats will measure temperature, salinity, oxygen and nitrogen profiles to 200 m, boundary layer evolution and covariance fluxes of most of these quantities, wind speed and scalar surface wave spectra, while E-M APEX Lagrangian floats will measure temperature, salinity and velocity profiles to 200m.
+Float profile data will be reported in real time on GTS.

-Substantial resources for this work will be funded by external sources.
+This drifter effort is supported by the Global Drifter Program.
 The HRD contribution consists of coordination with the operational components of the NHC and the 53rd AFRC squadron and P-3 survey flights over the array with SFMR and SRA wave measurements and dropwindsondes.
 If the deployments occur in the Gulf of Mexico, Loop Current area, this work will be coordinated with P-3 deployments of AXBTs, AXCTDs and AXCPs to obtain a more complete picture of the ocean response to storms in this complex region.